CryptoMaN-Rahul/dbms-project-sem-5/README.md

    - Inside the XAMPP directory, locate the `htdocs` folder.

    - Create a new folder named `dbproj` inside the `htdocs` folder.
+   - create a new folder name-> 'uploads' inside the htdocs folder.

    - Save all your project files inside the `dbproj` folder.